NGMunia/Network-Topology-Media-company-/README.md

 InterVLAN routing is configured, enabling communication between different VLANs within the network.

-**Multi-Area OSPF**:
+**Multi-Area OSPFv3**:

 In the HQ region, OSPFv3 (both IPv4 and IPv6) is implemented to manage and optimize the routing infrastructure.

-The network architecture employs inter-area OSPF, specifically designed to enhance scalability and manageability through the segmentation of the network into designated areas.
+The network is built using an inter-area OSPF architecture, which helps improve scalability and manageability by dividing the infrastructure into areas.

-By utilizing OSPF as the routing protocol and implementing inter-area OSPF, the network achieves a more modular and organized structure.
+This design promotes a modular and well-organized structure.

-Each designated area within the HQ region can operate independently, allowing for improved network performance, reduced routing overhead, (controlled LSA propagation).
+Within the HQ region, each area functions independently, leading to better overall performance, lower routing overhead, and more controlled propagation of LSAs.